About

 Too productive for your own good?

 Iverson College is an environment for cross-fertilisation.
-Participants bring their current work on laptops, have student accommodation, share meals and work either in their rooms or in the common workroom.
+Participants bring their current work on laptops, have student or hostel accommodation, share meals and work either in their rooms or in the common workroom.
 Expect lively conversation about what you and others are working on, some code golf, and impromptu talks.
 Unlike a conference, there is no schedule of events: we are the programme.

 Many participants have extensive experience programming in or implementing array languages.
 Others may be new to the array languages or bring related perspectives on topics such as parallelisation or in-memory databases.